 No relationship is without hurdles, especially across cultures.
 Here’s what I’ve seen in my practice:

-- Language Barriers: Even with translation apps, nuances get lost.
+• Language Barriers: Even with translation apps, nuances get lost.
 A client, Mike, laughed about misreading his wife’s texts early on.
 “We learned to laugh at the mix-ups,” he said.
-Couples who embrace these hiccups fare better.
+Couples who laugh instead of crying over these hiccups fare better.

 These challenges aren’t dealbreakers.
 With effort, they can strengthen your bond, as I’ve seen with many clients.